 How much : INR 25,000 ( 3 days, 4 nights of learning, twin-sharing stay, food and taxes).
 Click here for our Cancellation Policy.

 Note: Single occupancy is subject to availability at an additional cost of 8k.
-If this is a prerequisite (e.g. if you snore loudly or talk gibberish in your sleep) then please mention it clearly in the application.
+If this is a prerequisite (e.g. if you snore loudly, have sleep apnea or talk gibberish in your sleep) then please mention it clearly in the application.

 We only accept ten applicants on a first-come first-serve basis.
 To apply, please click the blue button below and fill out the application.
 If accepted, you can pay 50% to secure your spot and pay the balance two weeks before the event.